-Australia files $2 billion lawsuit against 3M over PFAS contamination from firefighting foam - PRESS AI WORLD
+Australia initiates $1.4 billion lawsuit against 3M over PFAS contamination - PRESS AI WORLD

 PRESSAI

-Australia files $2 billion lawsuit against 3M over PFAS contamination from firefighting foam
+Australia initiates $1.4 billion lawsuit against 3M over PFAS contamination

-• Australia is suing 3M for A$2 billion over PFAS contamination at military bases.
+• Australia sues 3M for AU$2 billion over PFAS contamination at defense bases.

-• This is the largest lawsuit ever filed by the Australian government against a corporation.
+• The lawsuit is the largest legal claim ever brought by the Australian government.

 SHARE THIS ARTICLE: